 I see you and I care about your pain, but more importantly, God sees you and He cares.

 My hope is for society and the church to improve greatly on reaching out more to women struggling with infertility, and to acknowledge your grief and pain on Mother’s Day.

 I will be thinking of all hopeful moms-to-be on Sunday.

-Thanks to every mother figure who has taken the time to read this letter!
+Thanks to every person who has taken the time to read this!

-Be encouraged in your role as a mom, and continue to shine bright into your child’s life in the best ways you know how.
+And if you are a mom yourself, be encouraged in your role, and continue to shine bright into your child’s life in the best ways you know how.

 Happy Mother’s Day to you!